labtrac/test-documentation/documentation/getting-started.md

 Select whether or not a tooth shade, stump shade or tooth mould are required by selecting the check box.
 *If you select the product as 'requiring shade' Labtrac wont allow you to enter a job without this information.
 If you leave these boxes unchecked you still have the option to enter this information on a job, however, it is not mandatory.*

-If the procuct always requires a material tick the 'Record Material" box and selecting the material from the dropdown menu.
+If the procuct always requires a material tick the **Record Material** box and selecting the material from the dropdown menu.
 If you then add that material to a job, Labtrac will automatically add the selected Material.

-Next enter the price, for every *price list* you are going to use.
+Next enter the price, for every **price list** you are going to use.

 If you wish to charge tax on a material enter the amount (in %) that you wish to charge.
 This will only be charged to a dentist set up to receive tax.